How to Avoid Birth Defects During Pregnancy?

 1. Take Your Folic Acid Supplement

-If you are wondering what vitamin prevents birth defects, the answer is Folic acid.
-An essential B vitamin, the deficiency of folic acid causes neural tube defects (NTDs).
-The two most common NTDs are spina bifida and anencephaly, which are related to a malformed brain and spinal cord.
-It is estimated that about 70 per cent of NTDs can be prevented if women who are pregnant or are planning to get pregnant have adequate amounts of folates in the body.
+If you are wondering what vitamin prevents birth defects, the answer is folic acid.
+And, how can you prevent spina bifida?
+That answer for this is also folic acid.
+An essential B vitamin, the deficiency of folic acid causes neural tube defects (NTDs) (1).
+The two most common NTDs are spina bifida and anencephaly, which are related to a malformed brain and spinal cord (2).
+It is estimated that about 70 per cent of NTDs can be prevented if women who are pregnant or are planning to get pregnant have adequate amounts of folates in their bodies.
 The recommended daily dose of folic acid is 400 micrograms (mcg) a day before pregnancy for about 3 months.
-Women need 800 mcg of folic acid once they’re pregnant.
+Women need 800 mcg of folic acid once they’re pregnant (3).

 2. Quit Alcohol

-Alcohol is a well-known teratogen responsible for a range of congenital defects in babies.
+Alcohol is a well-known teratogen responsible for a range of congenital defects in babies, learning disabilities, poor memory, and difficulties with attention and impulse control as well (4).
 Since alcohol in your bloodstream crosses the umbilical cord, there is no known safe amount to consume during pregnancy.
 It’s best to avoid alcohol in all forms, such as an occasional beer or wine, since it is also unknown if there is a safe period to consume it during pregnancy.
 Drinking excessive alcohol causes Fetal Alcohol Spectrum Disorders, which is one of the leading causes of intellectual disability in children that is preventable.
 You also need to be careful with non-alcoholic beer and wine, as most of them contain trace amounts of alcohol.

 3. Avoid Tobacco and Illegal Drugs